FilipeAlberoPomar/tinyscripts/README.md

 ### Backup Encrypter 🔐
-Give it a directory and it will generate an encrypted tarball for your.
+Give it a directory and it will generate an encrypted tarball.
 It has a snazzy UI reminiscent of the 1980s.
 And uses shasum, tar, and openssl that ship with MacOS

 ### HDD Synchronizer 🔄
 Nothing but a glofied terminal menu that executes rsyncs across external HDDS